nmfs-opensci/nmfs-jhub/Set-up-daskhub.md

 nano dconfig.yaml
 ```

 Add to your config file so it is now this.
 Replace the id, secret and url with your values.
+We need to set the KubeSpawner working directory because the Openscapes Docker image sets it to `home/jovyan/.kernels`--which is fine but annoying since `.kernels` is hidden and not `$HOME`.

 ```
 jupyterhub: